 On Eagle Give Day, the Allen High School Key Club partnered up with Kids Against Hunger to give students the opportunity to package food for struggling individuals and families in Honduras.
 In the span of 4 hours and the help of many students, we packaged 17,000 meals!

 Thank you so much for all of those who decided to contribute to our project.
-Although with the smallest contributions, we were able to help preventing a lot of lives from suffering.
+We were able to help prevent a lot of lives from suffering.

 Our Key club member helped packaged thousands of meals for children in critical living environment in Honduras.
 Although the process was repetitive (consisting of the measuring the amount of dry ingredients and pull it in a plastic bag to seal) and lasted for hours, our members always remembered the reason for them to come and work enthusiastically.

 With the pandemic still going on around the globe, we as a community contribute to the people who were affected the most by satisfying a few hours of our relax time.
 Although the sacrifice was small, we believe that our effort help relieve world hunger by even just a small fraction.

 Thank you so much for your support as apart of Key Club.
 Your work will forever be remembered!

 On September 25, 2020, our Key Club members attended the first concession stands of the school year.
 Concession stands have the purpose of raising money for our high school as well as giving our Key Club member more chances to interact with the Kiwanians.
 These concession stands require us to have food handle training which is valid for 2 years), in which to ensure the safety for everyone during the events.

 This year's Covid-19 situation has brought us students into many restriction as well as less chances to meet up and interact with peers our age.
 Through these services that us Key Club provide for our members, we hope to reconnect people and strengthen the connections that had already been established in order to give us more courage to continue helping others through these hardships.
 WE ARE IN THIS TOGETHER!!!